Friends Of Inverleith Park

 City of Edinburgh Council

 Some parts of the Parks Department are based in Inverleith Park Depot (next to the playground) with offices in the original farmhouse of the Inverleith Estate.
-The depot is the base for the allotment officer for Edinburgh, the forestry department and the blacksmiths, painters and joiners who are responsible for looking after the safety of Edinburgh's play areas and maintaining the presentation seats.
+The depot is the base for the Forestry department and Grounds Maintenance Department responsible for amongst other things, cutting the grass and hedges.
+The allotment officer, Ian Woolard is now based in Waverly Court.

-The Park Manager is Ritchie Fraser.
-Email: email@example.com
+The N.W Localities Park Manager is Ritchie Fraser firstname.lastname@example.org

 The police have specialist Community Beat Officers based at Drylaw police station for the Inverleith neighbourhood which includes Inverleith Park.
 They can be contacted by telephone: 101 (24 hours) or by email: edinburghinverleithCPT@scotland.pnn.police.uk